 Funding for Seed Meetings - International cooperation in research between France and the UK [fr]

-As part of its mission to promote research collaborations between France and the United Kingdom, the Higher Education, Research and Innovation Department of the French Embassy in London aims to facilitate exchanges and meetings between researchers of both countries and reinforce their position within the European Research Area (ERA).
+As part of its mission to promote research collaborations between France and the United Kingdom, the Higher Education, Research and Innovation Department of the French Embassy in London aims to facilitate exchanges and meetings between researchers of both countries.

-The Department provides the logistics and financial support for a 2-day meeting for a maximum of 14 researchers (per meeting) to meet, exchange and discuss priorities for an emerging collaborative project.
-Priority will be given to multidisciplinary applications.
+The ESRI provides the logistical and financial support for a 2-day meeting for a maximum of 14 researchers (per meeting) to meet, exchange and discuss priorities for the birth of a collaborative project with priority given to multidisciplinary applications.

-This call is especially intended for teams willing to work on a practical strategy and/or prepare applications for funding (Horizon 2020, ANR, UKRI, EDRF, etc.) for an international scientific collaboration.
+This call is especially intended for teams willing to work on a practical strategy and/or prepare applications for international scientific collaborations (ANR, UKRI, RSE Saltire awards, Horizon Europe, etc…).

-- Meeting facilities: selected meetings will be hosted within our premises in London (6 Cromwell Place, Kensington, London SW7 2JN).
+- Meeting facilities: selected projects teams will be hosted within our premises in London (6 Cromwell Place, London SW7 2JN).
 Meetings led by Scottish universities and French partners can be held at the Institut Français d’Ecosse in Edinburgh.
+Visio-conferencing facilities are also available.

 Experience shows that the best format for this type of meeting is as follows: